kirsty-hames/adapt-iceCream/README.md

 Introduction
 ---
-This is the 'Ice Cream' theme, a core theme bundled with the Adapt framework.
+This is the 'Ice Cream' theme, a theme that works with the Adapt framework.

 As with any Adapt compatible theme, the structure of the theme is as follows: